ligato/docs/docs/tutorials/05_kv-scheduler.md

 option (gogoproto.messagename_all) = true;
 ```

-To register your Hello World plugin with the KV Scheduler, and to work with your new model, you need an `Adapter` and `Descriptor` for every proto.Message.
+To register your HelloWorld plugin with the KV Scheduler, and to work with your new model, you need an `Adapter` and `Descriptor` for every proto.Message.

 ---

 #### Adapters

 Let's start with adapters.
-An adapter defines conversion methods between a proto-defined type, and
+An adapter handles the conversion of a proto-defined type to
 a bare `proto.Message` that the KV Scheduler works with.
 Since this is boilerplate code, there is tooling to auto-generate
 adapters.
 The code generator is called `descriptor-adapter` and can be found in the [KV Scheduler plugin folder][2].